rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Finish last Wednesday's mail piece.
 (Maybe never.)
 1. Building the CSC 151 Web site.
 1. Kate Walker - you only learn about people too late ....
 1. "Did I miss anything?"
-(Poem, student question, etc.)
+(There's a poem by that name, How does it feel when a student asks that question, etc.)
 1. Revisiting Tutorial.
 I'd forgotten that I'd written some of the things that I've done.
 Tutee birthdays.
 "Please Raynard, can't I teach Tutorial again?"